 ① If a shareholder holding more than two (2) votes wishes to split his/her votes, he/she shall give written notice to the Company of such intention and the reason therefore at least three (3) days prior to the meeting.

 ② The Company may refuse to allow a shareholder to split his/her votes unless such shareholder holds shares in trust or on behalf of a third party.

 Article 26: Exercising Votes by Proxy

-In case of paragraph 1 above, the proxy shall present appropriate documents evidencing his/her power of representation (a power of attorney) prior to the opening of the general shareholders meeting.
+② In the case of paragraph 1 above, the proxy shall present appropriate documents evidencing his/her power of representation (power of attorney) prior to the opening of the general shareholders' meeting.

 Article 27: Method of Adopting Resolution at Shareholders Meeting

 Unless otherwise provided in relevant law or these Articles of Incorporation, all resolutions of general shareholders meetings shall be adopted by the affirmative votes of the majority of shareholders present at the meeting; provided, that, such votes shall represent at least one fourth (1/4) of the total number of issued and outstanding shares of the Company.

 The substance of the course and proceedings of a general shareholders meeting and the results thereof shall be recorded in the minutes, which shall bear the names and seals or signatures of the chairman and the directors present at the meeting, and shall be kept at the head office and branches of the Company.

 Chapter 5: Directors, Meeting of the Board of Directors, Chief Executive Officer